 At Praia de Porto de Mós (one of the most beautiful beaches in Lagos), I have to hike downhill.
 It is quite crowded at the beach and the restaurants, this beach is very popular with the locals on Sunday afternoons.
 I skip the beach and the restaurants and keep on hiking

-At Praia de Porto de Mós, I have to hike for a bit along the main road.
+At Praia de Porto de Mós, I have to hike along the main road.
 It’s not as bad as it sounds because there is plenty to see.
-In this part of Lagos, there are mainly huge villas and it’s an impressive sight.
+In this part of Lagos, there are mainly huge and expensive villas and it’s always fun to look at them.

 I return to the coastline through a side street.
 I walk through a field of yellow flowers and I can see the lighthouse on Ponta Piedade in the distance.